AlextheYounga/us-federal-code/usc/title-42-the-public-health-and-welfare/chapter-6a-public-health-service/subchapter-vi-nursing-workforce-development/part-e-student-loans/sec-297o.md

 #### (e) Eligible individual defined ####

-For purposes of this section, the term “eligible individual” means an individual who—
+For purposes of this section, the term "eligible individual" means an individual who—

 (1) is a United States citizen, national, or lawful permanent resident;